michielbdejong/ices/README.md

  - ces_summaryblock: A block with a summary of your account state.
  - ces_user: Adds several fields to the usual drupal user entity.

-For a more comprehensive developer documentation see the documents in docs/ folders and also visit http://www.integralces.net.

 =======

 Links: